MicahBear/phsignup/README.md

 # Subscription Form

 Created landing page with a Subscription form, that will able to used for other clients and projects.
-Currently in use for Personal Hoe : your gardening assistent.
+Currently in use for Personal Hoe : your gardening assistant.

 ## Tech Stack